Community Infrastructure Levy

 The CIL Regulations 2010 (as amended) contains the formulas used to calculate the applicable CIL charges for each development that is deemed to be liable.

 Where applicable, the CIL charge for liable developments will be calculated at the time planning permission is granted.
 In rare cases, permitted development (that is a development which does not require planning permission) may be of sufficient scale to be liable to CIL.
-It is then the responsibility of the developer to serve a Notice of Chargeable Development on the Council before the development is started.
-The CIL charge is then calculated and applied by us (Redbridge Council) just as though planning permission had been issued.
+It is then the responsibility of the developer to serve a Notice of Chargeable Development to us before the development is started.
+The CIL charge is then calculated and applied by us just as though planning permission had been issued.

 Developers must provide sufficient information to allow us to determine whether the development is liable to pay CIL and to calculate the charges accurately from the floor areas provided.